frizatch/QGIS-Workshop-GISCO/QGISIntro/QGISIntro.md

 You can be part of the community at [qgis.org](https://qgis.org/en/site/)!

-## Resources
+### Materials
  - Software - access via the [QGIS download page](https://qgis.org/en/site/forusers/download.html)
  - Data - download from this dropbox [QGIS workshop data folder](https://www.dropbox.com/sh/3hxsx7vkv5mwy5e/AAAZWoctDaXnHgpebMdlBO62a?dl=0)

-## Module Overview
+### Module Overview
-This module starts with a brief introduction to "GIS" and geospatial data, then introduces the QGIS interface and how to work with data in the GUI.
-It wraps up with describing how to create a printable map.
+This module starts with a brief introduction to "GIS" and geospatial data, then introduces the QGIS interface and how to do some basic analysis by selecting data.

-## Module 1 Goals
+### Module 1 Goals
 This module will:
 - Remind us why spatial information can be important
 - Describe vector and raster geospatial data
 - Introduce the community and platform that is QGIS
 - Show you how to load data into QGIS
 - Describe how to do basic data styling
-- Introduce QGIS's Print Composter for making maps

-## Outline
+### Sections
 - [What is GIS?](#what-is-gis)
 - [Why QGIS?](#why-qgis)
 - [Data types](#data-types)